Published in the Press Banner, Sept. 5, 2025

 The Big Game: Capital Gains

-The Small Game: Landlording Cash Flow
+The Small Game: Positive Cash Flow

 The Risks and Rewards of Santa Cruz County Landlording